Night Slaves: Production

 The TV movie features the debut of actress Sharon Gless.
 The teleplay was co-written by Robert Specht who had contributed to the TV series The Outer Limits and The Immortal.

 Sohl noted that he was "very pleased with the whole thing...as a matter of fact, it interested me.
 They did a marvelous job."

 Ted Post had directed Franciscus the year before on Beneath the Planet of the Apes and had high regard for Franciscus as an actor.
 Post worked as a director on TV series, TV movies and theatrical films but brought more than the usual "director-for-hire" ethos, often seeking to improve scripts or refine actors' performances to meet the needs of the material.

 Release

-The film originally aired on September 29, 1970, on the American Broadcasting Company (ABC).
+The film originally aired on September 29, 1970, on American Broadcasting Company.

+Reception

+Reviewing the film in the present day, Brian Schuck wrote:Night Slaves sets up a spooky atmosphere in its first half, but mitigates it to an extent with a soap-opera-ish love triangle involving Clay, Marjorie and the crazy girl.
+And then there’s the reveal that comes way too early in the film, further dissipating the suspense.But don’t let that deter you too much.
+Night Slaves plot is sneakily subversive, especially considering that it was broadcast at the height of Cesar Chavez's national fame leading the United Farm Workers on behalf of exploited migrant workers.
+In that context, Night Slaves jolts with its depiction of middle-class white people being herded onto trucks and hauled off to do some mysterious involuntary labor.